fwolfst/dar-ke/README.md

 Math is 20 years old.

+I really like named parameters and default values (looking at you, Ruby).
+Alternative is to have complex editors, good mempry and documentation or "input" structs with defaults.
+Latest works best, but has a very boilerplaty feel to it, and needs three instead of two places of code to change if you want to introduce a new parameter with default.
+Also, you cannot easily match "named" params with default and without default.

 ### Rust

 - Test framework brings the basics, but I miss some convenience from rspec/minitest.
 Trying some other crates for a fine layer of sugar.